WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

       _"he offered me the job on the spot"_

   15. phrase: put someone on the spot - force someone into a situation in which they must make a difficult decision or answer a difficult question.

+- spot-on

+  1. adjective: exactly correct or accurate.

+     _"Schools were told their exam information had to be spot-on and accurate."_

 - spotlight